nadder/rstex/README.md

 for those who want to understand how this complex software works.

 ## rsMetaFont
-I have also translated [mf.web](https://ctan.org/pkg/metafont) for Windows and Unix but currently only the Windows version supports graphical screen output.
+I have also translated [mf.web](https://ctan.org/pkg/metafont) for Windows and Unix.

 ## TeXFontViewerQt
 A small program to view the original TeX font bitmaps (PXL, GF, PK, or MF).